CPT Code: 85385

 Clinical Significance: Low levels of fibrinogen are associated with bleeding most commonly secondary to liver disease or Disseminated Intravascular Coagulation (DIC).
 Fibrinogen is an acute phase reactant and thus elevated levels may be associated with inflammation.
+Fibrinogen can also be elevated due to hypercoagulability, pregnancy, oral contraceptive use, smoking, and postmenopausal status.
 Increased concentrations are also associated with increased risk of atherosclerosis.

 Limitations: Grossly lipemic samples and samples that have very high triglycerides should be avoided.
 Clotted samples should be avoided.